GeoffreyOnyigwaMatieso/Soar_Africa/Soar/README.md

 ## Conclusion

-In the past couple lessons, we've seen how to put together the two pieces we'll need for full-stack applications by using `rails new` to create a new Rails API, and `create-react-app` to create a React project.
-Throughout the rest of this module, we'll focus on how our two applications communicate and share data.
+ we've seen how to put together the two pieces we'll need for full-stack applications by using `rails new` to create a new Rails API, and `create-react-app` to create a React project.  we'll focus on how our two applications communicate and share data.

-## Check For Understanding

-Before you move on, make sure you can answer the following questions:

-1. What options do you have for running Rails and React at the same time?
-2. What are the advantages and disadvantages of using `foreman` as described in this lesson?

 ## Resources